 Nurseries have been set up to grow baobab seedlings and schools and communities are involved in planting out and caring for the seedlings.
 As well as boosting tree numbers, this also helps to raise awareness of the threats to baobabs and the need to manage them sustainably.

-During 2014, work will continue to improve the conservation of baobabs within protected areas, and to assist more communities to secure management of baobabs outside reserves.
+Work will continue to improve the conservation of baobabs within protected areas, and to assist more communities to secure management of baobabs outside reserves.

 Planted seedlings will receive on-going care and monitoring, and more seedlings will be planted with communities.